CLHS-Comp-Sci/q4-goal-code-mothikai/README.md

 Upload your code from your preffered IDE underneath the Readme for the corresponding goal

 Depending on your specific goals you may have 3 different repositories or no repositories.

+Goal #2

+The files I added to the repository contain 2 HTML files that represent my Home page, and All Products page, an the other two files are CSS files that support the html.

+The purpose of the files is to showcase an example website built from scratch and show the CSS can change a regular html site into something more decorative and user friendly.

+This meets my goal of making the website more eye-friendly to the user.